shayanz4/pediatric_diagnosis_ai/README.md

 # Pediatric Diagnosis AI

-An AI-powered diagnostic system for pediatric conditions that uses Prolog rules and natural language processing to help identify possible diagnoses based on reported symptoms.
+An intelligent assistant for pediatric healthcare that combines expert-defined Prolog rules with natural language understanding to assess symptoms and suggest likely diagnoses.
+Designed to support early decision-making, the system processes both structured inputs and free-text descriptions to identify potential conditions and recommend relevant medical departments.

 ## Overview